capnramses/exterminator/README.md

 ##major to-dos

+* get argv for prog from main cmd line args
 * goto line button
 * step-ins with displayed file change, and stack update
 * left-hand bar with source files to switch to